Hui-Ying/Graphene-automatic-detection/README.md

 ## UNet Architecture
 In this project, an UNet architecture was implemented to segment the background and the graphene flakes.
 - Click [here](https://www.youtube.com/watch?v=2nHsBEQst7g) to check the Youtube tutorial!
-- The architecture is as follows. [cite]
-- Images to demonstrate.

-A modified loss function is defined to improve the result of the training model.